-Along the traces of Great Silk Road
+Along the traces of Great Silk Roads

-The Silk Road in Azerbaijan passes several cities in the north-western direction.
+The Silk Roads in Azerbaijan passes several cities in the north-western direction.
 Baku, the capital of Azerbaijan, located on the crossroads of the East and West, has always been and even today remains the main administrative, political, cultural, ideological, handicraft and trade centre of the region.
 The city is also known as a major seaport.
 A 1375 Catalan map highlights the Caspian Sea as “Sea of Baku”.
 The 13th century sea fortress “Sabail” in the Bay of Baku guarded entrance into the port city.
-The capital itself and its surroundings have preserved numerous buildings known since the days of the Great Silk Road, like for example “Icherisheher”, the old city, which compromises in its boundaries the 15th century Palace of Shirvanshahs, Maiden Tower – a unique monument of the 5th-12th centuries, as well as mosques, caravansaries, baths, mausoleums and madrasa.
+The capital itself and its surroundings have preserved numerous buildings known since the days of the Great Silk Roads, like for example “Icherisheher”, the old city, which compromises in its boundaries the 15th century Palace of Shirvanshahs, Maiden Tower – a unique monument of the 5th-12th centuries, as well as mosques, caravansaries, baths, mausoleums and madrasa.
 The Walled City of Baku with the Shirvanshah's Palace and Maiden Tower is now included into the UNESCO World Heritage List.
 The temple of “Atashgah”, erected at the expenses of Indian followers of Zoroaster, known as Parsi, is another wonderful example of the intercultural exchanges in this city.
 Atashgah or “Fire Temple”, a castle-like religious temple in Surakhani, was a pilgrimage and philosophical centre for fire worships.
 According to the Persian and Indian inscriptions, this temple was used as Hindu, Sikh and Zoroastrian place of fire worship.
 The Gobustan Rock Art Cultural Landscape, included also in UNESCO World Heritage List, represents rock art cultural reserve, which covers areas of a plateau of rocky boulders rising out of the semi-desert of central Azerbaijan, with an outstanding collection of more than 6000 rock engravings bearing testimony to 40 000 years of rock art.
 The site also possesses remains of inhabited caves, settlements and burials, dated to the period from the Upper Palaeolithic to the middle Ages.

 Shamakhi, located on the crossroads of caravan routes linking Europe with Asia, the city played an important role in the international silk trade.
-Merchants from all over the world would come to numerous bustling bazaars here.
+Merchants from all over the world would go to numerous bustling bazaars there.
 Shamakhi was a major commercial centre and the commodities exported from here were silk, carpets and rugs.
-According to the testimonies of travellers, Shamakhi supplied the best silk, which used to produce fabrics, such as brocades, darai, diba and zarbaft.
+According to the testimonies of travellers, Shamakhi supplied the best silk, which used to produce fabrics such as brocades, darai, diba and zarbaft.
 The city was also famous for its wine, exported mainly to Western Europe.
-Basgal (Ismayilli region) is one of the oldest settlements situated on the Silk Road and in the 16th- - 17th centuries it was one of the most important silk-weaving centres.
+Basgal (an Ismayilli region) is one of the oldest settlements situated on the Silk Roads and in the 16th- - 17th centuries it was one of the most important silk-weaving centres.
 The other distinctive feature of Basgal is that already in the Middle Ages this settlement had a sophisticated sewage system and every household had a bath.
 Lahij is a monument of the ancient urban and architectural art, protected by the State.
 Lahij is a well-known craft centre for production of cold steel arms, copper ware decorated with engraved design and etc. Gabala is a city that became known 2400 years ago.
 The city was surrounded by strong defensive walls, behind which palaces, houses of the nobility, pavilions, bazars and places of worship were being developed.
 The city was famous for silkworm breeding and horticulture.

-Shusha is a unique town that has left an enormous cultural heritage, both tangible and intangible and is located in the centres of Karabakh – an ancient region of Azerbaijan.
+Shusha is a unique town that has left an enormous cultural heritage, both tangible and intangible, and is located in the centre of Karabakh – an ancient region of Azerbaijan.
 Situated in the strategic and economic part of Karabakh, it became the capital of the Karabakh Khanate.
 The town was surrounded by stone walls with round towers protecting the gates.
 The khan and his court lived in a rectangular citadel surrounded by bazaars, a Friday Mosque and residential quarters.
 Each quarter was centred around a mosque surrounded by small squares containing a source of drinking water.
 Town estates incorporating a garden and vegetable plot were separated from the street by stone walls.
 The southern part of Shusha has a very famous plain called “Jidir duzu”, which used to be the main location for festivities and sporting events in Shusha, such as, for instance, Chovqan or Chovken, a traditional Karabakh horse riding game, now included into the UNESCO List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
 Shusha was famous for its trade in carpets and silk products.

-Azerbaijani intangible heritage along the Silk Road
+Azerbaijani intangible heritage along the Silk Roads

 It is important to note that “Traditional art and symbolism of Kelaghayi, making and wearing women’s silk headscarves”, “Traditional art of Azerbaijani carpet weaving in the Republic of Azerbaijan” and “Novruz” have all been included into the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.